 Peer-review started: November 12, 2019

 Published online: March 21, 2020

-Intestinal inflammation is a common digestive tract disease, which is usually treated with hormone medicines.
-Hormone medicines are effective to some extent, but long-term use of them may bring about many complications.
+Intestinal inflammation is a common digestive tract disease at present, which is usually treated with hormone medications.
+Hormone medications are effective to some extent, but long-term use of them may bring about many complications.
 Therefore, it is very important to find new drugs to treat intestinal inflammation.

-PNS can protect rats against DSS-induced intestinal inflammatory injury by inhibiting the PI3K/AKT signaling pathway, and therefore may be potentially used in the future as a drug for colitis.
+This study confirmed that PNS can protect rats against DSS-induced intestinal inflammatory injury by inhibiting the PI3K/AKT signaling pathway, and revealed that it may have potential to be used in the future as a drug for colitis.

 It has been proven that PNS can play a protective role against intestinal injury in colitis rats by inhibiting the PI3K/AKT signaling pathway, and PNS may be a potential effective drug for treating colitis.